Jeopardy!: Hosts

 In July 2022, it was announced that Bialik and Jennings would return as co-hosts of the syndicated version.
 Jennings would host the Tournament of Champions and the new Second Chance Tournament, while Bialik would again host the primetime specials and spinoffs, including a new celebrity edition of Jeopardy!, which premiered in September 2022.
 However, in January 2023, ABC announced Jennings would host a Jeopardy!
 Masters spinoff, indicating a change of arrangement.
 In May 2023, Bialik opted not to host the final episodes of the season in support of writers during the 2023 Writers Guild of America strike, with Jennings stepping in to host the remaining episodes.
 Bialik formally went on strike with her union, SAG-AFTRA, shortly thereafter.
-It was later announced that Jennings would host the second season of the new celebrity edition.
+Also in May of that year, it was announced that Jennings would host the second season of the new celebrity edition.
 In December 2023, after the strike was resolved, Sony announced that Jennings would remain the sole host of the syndicated series permanently, noting that it was still open to having Bialik host the prime time specials.
 According to reporter Claire McNear of The Ringer, "Many Jeopardy! staff members came to believe that Jennings had become the technically superior host, according to a source close to production, who says that Jennings's improvement was the key factor that spelled the end for Bialik."
 Executive producer Michael Davies told Rolling Stone in January 2025 that "Mayim, which was absolutely her right, elected not to cross the picket line during the [SAG-AFTRA] strike.
 And as Ken got more reps, I think he got better and he earned the job."
-Bialik would later tease a potential return to the series in September 2024.
+Bialik teased a potential return to the franchise four months prior.
+In March 2026, it was announced that Jennings had signed a deal to continue hosting the show through 2028.